QuesmaOrg/quesma/docs/public/docs/config-primer.md

    will dual write ingest requests to `my_index` to both ElasticSearch and ClickHouse.
    Note that ElasticSearch/OpenSearch is the only supported backend for the `*` entry.
    If no targets are provided (example: `target: []`) in the configuration of an index in the ingest processor, ingest for that index will be disabled and incoming data will be dropped.
+   For the query processor by specifing multiple targets, [A/B testing](/ab-testing.md) will be enabled.
+See [A/B testing documentation](/ab-testing.md) for more details.

    Some backend connectors have additional attributes which may be used.
 For example the following configuration sets `useCommonTable` for `backend-clickhouse` target:
    ```yaml